cirello-io/runner/README.md

 - sticky (in build process types): a sticky build is not interrupted when file changes are detected.

+- optional (in process types): does not start this process unless explicit told so.

 ## CLI parameters